Preparing to Apply

 • 8 hours of Organic Chemistry: 1/4 lab work

-• English including composition, rhetoric, speech courses required for bachelor's degree
+• 6 hours of English: Examples include composition, rhetoric, and speech courses required for bachelor's degree.

 Courses Effected by COVID-19